 &lt;sup>11 See, e.g., 67 Fed.
 Reg. at 8453 ("[A]gencies must make their methods transparent by providing documentation, ensure quality by reviewing the underlying methods used in developing the data and consulting (as appropriate) with experts and users, and keep users informed about corrections and revisions."); id. at 8456 ("The primary benefit of public transparency is not necessarily that errors in analytic results will be detected, although error correction is clearly valuable.
 The more important benefit of transparency is that the public will be able to assess how much an agency's analytic result hinges on the specific analytic choices made by the agency."); id. at 8460 ("If an agency is responsible for disseminating influential scientific, financial, or statistical information, agency guidelines shall include a high degree of transparency about data and methods to facilitate the reproducibility of such information by qualified third parties. . . .With regard to analytic results related thereto, agency guidelines shall generally require sufficient transparency about data and methods that an independent reanalysis could be undertaken by a qualified member of the public."); DOJ Guidelines ("Transparency refers to a clear description of the methods, data sources, assumptions, outcomes, and related information that will allow a data user to understand how the information product was designed or produced.
-Guidelines to ensure transparency in statistical information sources and limitations."); DHS Guidelines at 4.
+Guidelines to ensure transparency in statistical information covers the dissemination of information, including both presentation and the reporting of information sources and limitations."); DHS Guidelines at 4.

 the Report appears to have been timed to coincide with active congressional negotiations over immigration policy, and the Executive Branch has amplified the Report's conclusions and repeatedly cited them as a justification for more restrictive immigration policies.
 President Trump himself characterized the Report's findings as showing that "nearly 3 in 4 individuals convicted of terrorism-related charges are foreign born"-eliding the distinction between international and domestic terrorism-and invoked it as support for restrictive immigration policies.
+13

 In general, the Report falls well short of the requirements of the DQA and the Guidelines that "disseminated information [be] presented in an accurate, clear, complete, and unbiased manner" and "within a proper context."
 67 Fed.
 Reg. at 8459.
 While the Report purports to be a sober, evidence-based analysis of the nationality of those charged with terrorism-related offenses, it instead presents data in a misleading way in order to advance a biased narrative that immigrants present a threat to our country.
 According to Attorney General Sessions, the Report "reveals an indisputable sobering reality-our immigration system has undermined our national security and public safety."
-DHS Secretary Nielsen described the Report as "a clear reminder of why we cannot continue to rely on immigration policy based on pre-9/11 thinking that leaves us woefully vulnerable to foreign-born terrorists, and why we must examine our visa laws and continue to intensify screening and vetting of individuals from reaching our country."
+DHS Secretary Nielsen described the Report as "a clear reminder of why we cannot continue to rely on immigration policy based on pre-9/11 thinking that leaves us woefully vulnerable to foreign-born terrorists, and why we must examine our visa laws and continue to intensify screening and vetting of individuals traveling to the United States to prevent terrorists, criminals, and other dangerous individuals from reaching our country."
 And according to the White House, the Report "shows, once again, that our current immigration system jeopardizes our national security" and that it is "TIME TO END CHAIN MIGRATION AND THE VISA LOTTERY."
+16